ajshovon/fb-unfollow-all/README.md

 - Configure Tab Wrangler like this:
     - Close inactive tabs after:1 min 30 sec

-- Open Violentmonkey and add this user script.
-Please enable the script only when you are automating facebook unfollow
+- Install the user script by [clicking here](https://github.com/shovon668/fb-unfollow-all/raw/main/assets/unfollow-fb.user.js) or manually by adding this user script in the manager.
+Please enable the script only when you are automating Facebook unfollowing.
 ```
 // ==UserScript==
 // @name        Unfollow People - Facebook